g3bk47/CanteraCompilerPerformance/README.md

 | `icpc2021.2.0` | 2.07e-05  | 2.07e-05  | 2.07e-05  | 2.07e-05  | 3.29e-05  | 3.29e-05  | 1.49e-05  | 1.49e-05  |
 | `icpc2021.3.0` | 2.07e-05  | 2.07e-05  | 2.07e-05  | 2.07e-05  | 3.29e-05  | 3.29e-05  | 1.49e-05  | 1.49e-05  |
 | `icpc2021.4.0` | 2.07e-05  | 2.07e-05  | 2.07e-05  | 2.07e-05  | 3.29e-05  | 3.29e-05  | 1.49e-05  | 1.49e-05  |

+# Conclusions

+I ran different sample programs (evaluation of reaction rates, 0D auto-ignition and 1D flame) with 16 different compilers/versions and 8 different optimization settings.
+The findings are summarized as follows:

+- Even at the strictest settings, Intel compilers and `g++/clang++` do not yield the same results (bitwise) in general.
+- For simpler cases, differences in results are within O(10^-7 %).
+- For `g++`, `O2` generates slightly slower code compared to `O3` but without affecting the results.
+- In many cases, using `fastmath` increases performance by 10 % to 15 % for `g++`.
+Using ` fastmath` together with `no-finite-math-only` increases performance by only 5 %.
+However, both options can drastically deteriorate convergence behavior.
+- For the Intel compiler, `fp-model strict` is slighly slower than `fp-model precise` but the accuracy was the same in all test cases. `fastmath` together with `no-finite-math-only` produces slighly faster code and can be used together with Cantera, however, convergence might deteriorate drastically.
+In general, the difference between compiler settings have much less effect for the Intel compilers than for `g++/clang++`.

+From my tests above, the current defaults of Cantera seem to be the optimal compromise between performance and safety:
+- `O3` for `g++/clang++`
+- `O3 -fp-model precise` for the Intel compilers

+Since `fastmath` **without** `no-finite-math-only` can significantly improve the performance of `g++` for simple cases like the evaluation of reaction rates, it would be nice for Cantera to be compatible with this option, e.g. when users couple Cantera to other CFD codes, which means removing the internal use of NaNs.